lperozzi/geotactycweb/src/pages/contact.md

     background_image_repeat: no-repeat
     type: form_section
     content: |
-      Do you want to know more about us and our products?
+      Do you want to know more about Geotactyc?
       We would be happy to hear from you!
 seo:
   title: ''